-6.2.1 Extreme Heat
+4.2.1 Extreme Heat

 The management of extreme heat at Tournaments, Events and Competitions (including Weekly Competitions) is vital to the health, safety and welfare of Athletes.
-Appendix 1 (page 5) outlines the requirements and procedures for the effective management of these events by Officials and Administrators responsible for conducting and managing tennis events.
+Section 4.5.1 outlines the requirements and procedures for the effective management of these events by Officials and Administrators responsible for conducting and managing tennis events.

-6.2.2 Wet Weather
+4.2.2 Wet Weather